spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/tax-feature-walkthrough/tax-feature-walkthrough.md

 ## Entity diagram

-The following schema illustrates relations between modules when Avalara is integrated into different entities:
+The following schemas illustrates relations between modules when Avalara is integrated into different entities:

 <details><summary>Product and Cart entities</summary>